stanfordmlgroup/ngboost/README.md

         return D
 ```

-Notice that the attributes of an instance of `Laplace` are referenced using the `self.attr` notation even though we haven't said these will be attributes of the loss class.
+Notice that the attributes of an instance of `Laplace` are referenced using the `self.attr` notation even though we haven't said these will be attributes of the `LaplaceLogScore` class.
 When a user asks NGBoost to use the `Laplace` distribution with the `LogScore`, NGBoost will first find the implmentation of the log score that is compatible with `Laplace`, i.e. `LaplaceLogScore` and dynamically create a new class that has both the attributes of the distribution and the appropriate implementation of the score.

 The derivatives with respect to [$\log b$](https://www.wolframalpha.com/input/?i=d%2Fdb+-log%281%2F%282e%5Eb%29+e%5E%28-%7Cx-a%7C%2Fe%5Eb%29%29) and [$\mu$](https://www.wolframalpha.com/input/?i=d%2Fda+-log%281%2F%282e%5Eb%29+e%5E%28-%7Cx-a%7C%2Fe%5Eb%29%29) are easily derived using, for instance, WolframAlpha.